All models are wrong, but some are useful. – George Box

 PHYLOGENETIC GENERALIZED LEAST SQUARES (PGLS)

-A more specific alternative is to use phylogenetic generalized least squares (PGLS), that allow to inform the model about the autocorrelation between taxonomic units using existing phylogenetic trees.
+A more specific alternative is to integrate phylogenetic information into the analysis.
+This is something I have only dabbled in, so consider the following notes as a starting point (updated to 2021).
+Phylogenetic generalized least squares (PGLS) allow to inform the model about the autocorrelation between taxonomic units using existing phylogenetic trees.
 Here is an example where they look at the relationship between wing length and tarsus length among Geospiza finch species.
+This approach only allows for one data point for each leaf of the phylogenetic tree.
+Package phyr can perform generalised mixed-effect models that account for phylogenetic relatedness and can deal with data sets in which every taxonomical unit is represented by multiple data points (see here and here).

 GENERAL ADDITIVE MODELS (GAM)